c19witness/uk-covid19-inquiry/2023-06-19_module-1/3_Ms_Clara_Swinson.rst

 "There was insufficient data available to consider equality issues around PPE provision.
 A retrospective equality impact assessment is now being undertaken and will help address these concerns."

-**Ms Clara Swinson**: Yes, and my apologies, because you asked about the different types of face masks --
+**Ms Clara Swinson**: Yes, and my apologies, because you asked about the different types of :outline:`face masks` --

 **Counsel Inquiry**: Yes, yes.